alshedivat/al-folio/_pages/datascienceclub.md

 ## History

+- **Fifth meeting**: Monday, 12.12.2022, 19:00 Uhr, Konrad-Zuse-Haus, Room 210.
+Our Discord is online now and we decided on our first joint [Kaggle](https://www.kaggle.com/) challenge!
+- **Forth meeting**: Monday, 05.12.2022, 19:00 Uhr, Konrad-Zuse-Haus, Room 210.
+We are getting a scoreboard! 😄
-- **Second meeting**: Monday, 28.11.2022, 19:00 Uhr, Konrad-Zuse-Haus, Room 210.
+- **Third meeting**: Monday, 28.11.2022, 19:00 Uhr, Konrad-Zuse-Haus, Room 210.
 We are starting to compete against each other, which is amazing! 🤩
 - **Second meeting**: Monday, 21.11.2022, 19:00 Uhr, Konrad-Zuse-Haus, Room 210.
 Today pretty much everyone submitted their first challenge!
 And we found a place to get cheaper Pizza 😁
 - **First meeting**: Monday, 14.11.2022, 19:00 Uhr, Konrad-Zuse-Haus, Room 210.
 It was a wonderful first meeting with more than 40 people attending!